-'Bias frames' are somewhat more useful than dark frames when using the TRIUS PRO-814C.
+'Bias frames' are somewhat more useful than dark frames when using the TRIUS PRO-694C.
 A bias frame is essentially a zero exposure dark frame and records any minor readout defects that the CCD may possess, so a 'bias frame subtraction' can clean up any 'warm columns' or shadings that are created during readout.
 To record a bias frame, cover the camera aperture and take a 1000th of a second exposure.
 If you take at least 10 such frames and average them together, the resulting 'master bias' can be used to clean up readout defects for many months before CCD ageing changes require another set to be recorded.

 'Flat fields' are often recommended for optimising the results from your CCD camera, but these are generally less important than dark frames, especially if you make sure that the optical window of the camera is kept dust-free.
 The purpose of a flat field is to compensate for uneven illumination and sensitivity of the CCD and it is better to avoid the need for one by keeping the optics clean and unvignetted.
-I will ignore flat fielding for current purposes and describe the process in detail at a later stage.